mrmilu/react.base/docs/dev_proxy.md

 most of the time our development server will run better in our local machines; in comparison with a docker environment.

-If our external sources (backend) are in an online server o a local container some requests (auth for example) can make it harder to work in our local machine.
+If our external sources (backend) are in an online server o a local container some requests (auth for example) can make it harder to work in with our project running in local environment.

 To solve it in this boilerplate you will find a file named `src/setupProxy.js` that exports a module with the configuration for the `http-proxy-middleware` package.
 This package is used on `express` servers to create a proxy pass.
 CRA (react-scripts) handles this by